-The details given here are for the course that starts in November 2014.
+The details given here are for the module that starts in November 2014.
 We expect it to be available once a year.

 “I experienced the module as a fascinating journey that starts off by laying the basics of systemic thinking explaining where ...”

 “Fascinating, very hard work, especially at the beginning if you have no systems background - I didn't.
 This is systems ...”

 The Open University is the world’s leading provider of flexible, high quality distance learning.
 Unlike other universities we are not campus based.
 You will study in a flexible way that works for you whether you’re at home, at work or on the move.
 As an OU student you’ll be supported throughout your studies – your tutor or study adviser will guide and advise you, offer detailed feedback on your assignments, and help with any study issues.
 Tuition might be in face-to-face groups, via online tutorials, or by phone.